supriya626/React-js/README.md

   - supports https

 # there are 2 types of routing
    - server side routing
       - when we are going to another page then it sends a n/w req to the server then the   required html page is loaded .
    - client side routing
       - in jsx we don't have to make any network request , we are just interchaanging the components rendering onto our page.

+# making different bundlers for our website , all the acronyms are ;
+   - lazy loading
+   - dynamic bundling
+   - on demand bundling
+   - chunking
+   - code splitting
+   - dynamic import